alexgisby/Assets/README.md

 Assets is a module for Kohana 3.2+ which will combine and minify your CSS and Javascript automatically using either [YUI compressor](http://developer.yahoo.com/yui/compressor/) or [Google Closure](https://developers.google.com/closure/compiler/).

+The combined and minified assets are then served with far-future expiration dates.
+Assets are given unique URL's meaning that your visitors will only re-cache when things change.

 Assets are compiled on the fly, and if you're using Kohana's HTML helper to render CSS and Javascript, it should only be two extra lines of code!

 ## Why should I do this?